Stormy9/Stormy9.github.io/CS460/references/html/index.md

 * A much more concise `<!DOCTYPE html>` declaration up-top!

+* You don't even have to close out tags -- aka use closing tags -- anymore... although it's still generally considered good practice.

 * Plus some other stuff.....
     * Unsurprisingly, IE still has some blurps with `html5` -- <a href="https://www.w3schools.com/html/html5_browsers.asp" target="_blank">use the `html5 shiv`</a>